jodyguillen/springboot-project-scheduler/README.md

 ### Scope
 - Input project by uploading a JSON file
 - Dynamic schedule calculation based on supported time units: day, week, month, year
+- Automatically ignores non-existent successor activities

 ### Limitations
 - Whole number duration values
 - Happy path only!
 No cyclic dependencies support.
 Minimal error handling.
 - For simplicity, the user interfacing is minimal where it only includes views for upload, activities, and calendar.
 - Start date and time unit are hardwired to project due to limitation in defined views but the backend side has capability to dynamically create a calendar on-the-fly given of these parameters.
-By design, the calendar is loosely coupled from project.
+By design, the calendar is loosely coupled from start date and time unit.

 ## Getting Started